lfit/releng-docs/docs/committer-management.rst

 .. note::

-    some projects TCS's require approval to add committers.
+    Some projects TCS's require approval to add committers and/or PTL.
     If this is the case, append a link to the meeting minutes in the tsc: changes: section

 Filling out the INFO file
 =========================